AI-santosh-88/Generative-AI-Image-Synthesis-with-GANs-CLIP-and-VQGANs/README.md

 * The code optimizes the image generation process by defining a loss function that combines the similarity to "include" prompts and dissimilarity to "exclude" prompts.

 ## Summary:
-This Colab project implements a generative image synthesis process that combines the power of VQGANs for image generation and CLIP for text-based guidance.
+It implements a generative image synthesis process that combines the power of VQGANs for image generation and CLIP for text-based guidance.
 It allows users to generate images from text prompts while also having some control over excluding certain elements.
 The code effectively demonstrates how to leverage pre-trained models like CLIP to achieve creative image generation.